Guided by Voices: Second reunion (2016–present)

 On December 8 of the same year, the band announced another album to be released the following March entitled Space Gun, and released the title track as a single.

 In 2018, Guided by Voices announced the future release of the double album Zeppelin Over China and Warp and Woof for 2019.
 They also made their 7" single, "You Own the Night" available for pre-order containing singles from both albums.

 In 2019, the band released Zeppelin Over China, Warp and Woof and Sweating the Plague and in 2020 went on to release three more albums, Surrender Your Poppy Field, Mirrored Aztec and Styles We Paid For.

 In 2021, the band released Earth Man Blues in April 2021, It's Not Them.
 It Couldn't Be Them.
 It Is Them! in October 2021, and Crystal Nuns Cathedral, which was released on March 4, 2022.

 Tremblers and Goggles by Rank and the compilation Scalping the Guru rounded out 2022, followed by La La Land, Welshpool Frillies, and Nowhere to Go but Up in 2023.
 Strut of Kings was announced in April 2024 and released in June.
 Then, In November 2024, they announced another album titled Universe Room.
 It would be released on February 7th, 2025.

-In September 2025, they announced another album titled Thick Rich and Delicious.
-It would be released on October 31st.
+Their 44th album, Thick Rich and Delicious, was released in October 2025.
+Pollard told an interviewer the band would not tour in support of the album, having decided to stop playing live: "I feel too old to get onstage."

+On February 25, 2026, their 45th album Crawlspace of the Pantheon was announced concurrently with the release of its lead single "We Outlast Them All".
+The album is scheduled for release on May 29.